The 2023 MLB draft takes place July 9-11 in Seattle, Washington, in conjunction with the 2023 MLB All-Star game.

 Of those, around 700 came from an NCAA school.

 And no school is more represented on that list than Stanford.
-Nico Hoerner, drafted No. 24 by the Chicago Cubs in 2018, became the Cardinal’s 24th player taken in the first round — more than any other college.
+Tommy Troy, drafted No. 12 by the Arizona Diamondbacks in 2023, became the Cardinal’s 25th player taken in the first round — more than any other college.

-But Arizona State isn't far behind — the Sun Devils' Spencer Torkelson went No. 1 overall in 2020.
+But Arizona State isn't far behind with 21.
+The Sun Devils' Spencer Torkelson went No. 1 overall in 2020.

 But no individual school has more No. 1 overall picks than Arizona State.